Delčevo Municipality: Education

-The educational process in the municipality of Delčevo is given great importance, but unfortunately in the past it had an assimilative role.
-Finally, for the first time in the summer of 1944, the Macedonian word was heard in schools.
+The educational process in the municipality of Delčevo is given great importance, but in the past it previously had an assimilative role.
+For the first time in the summer of 1944, the Macedonian language was heard in schools.
 Today, the educational activity is performed in two Primary schools and one state secondary school.
-The primary school "Vančo Prke" has 4 regional schools, two of which are eight-year schools in the villages of Bigla and Dramche and two four-year schools in the villages of Gabrovo and Zvegor.
-The elementary school "St. Kliment Ohridski" has 5 regional schools, of which 3 eight-year schools in the villages Razlovci, Trabotivishte and Grad and two four-year schools in Virce and Stamer.
-In both schools, classes are attended by about 1.970 students from first to eighth grade and about 100 children in preschool education, while the educational process is performed by 134 teachers and educators.
-In 1961 in Delčevo was opened a secondary school – Secondary school "Metodi Mitevski Brico".
-Today, it's attended by about 1.120 students, and 64 teachers are involved in the teaching process.
+Vančo Prke Primary School has four regional schools, two of which are eight-year schools in the villages of Bigla and Dramche and two four-year schools in the villages of Gabrovo and Zvegor.
+St. Kliment Ohridski Elementary School has five regional schools, of which three are eight-year schools in the villages Razlovci, Trabotivishte and Grad, and two four-year schools in Virce and Stamer.
+In both schools, classes are attended by about 1,970 students from first to eighth grade and about 100 children in preschool education, while the educational process is performed by 134 teachers and educators.
+A secondary school was opened in Delčevo in 1961, Metodi Mitevski Brico Secondary School.
+Today, it is attended by about 1,120 students, and 64 teachers are involved in the teaching process.
 The school has a branch in the neighboring municipality – Makedonska Kamenica.